HBCodeLink/CodeLink-docs/docs/November/lesson1.md

 ### Create a JavaScript file

-- Go on visual studio code
+- Go on Visual Studio code
 - Create a new ".js" file

 ### Start using JavaScript